KseniaRI/nodejs2024Q1-service/README.md

 ## Database GUI: prisma studio

-You can see and check the database work in prisma studio. http://localhost:5555 by default.
+You can see and check the database work in prisma studio. (http://localhost:5555 by default).

 After containers running _open new terminal_ and run: